 Parents | Website

-When using the Message Board on OFW, parents can remain confident that their correspondence is making its way successfully to their co-parents.
+When using the Messages section on OurFamilyWizard parents can remain confident that their correspondence is making its way successfully to their co-parents.
 There are none of the worries associated with email and text messaging.
 Important correspondence will never bounce, be marked as spam, or take forever to be delivered.

-Learn how to use the Message Board on the OFW website using the tips and articles listed below.
+Learn how to use Messages on the OurFamilyWizard website using the tips and articles listed below.

 Frequently Asked Questions

-Acquaint yourself with the OFW message board by exploring some of the most popular questions about this tool.
+Acquaint yourself with Messages on OurFamilyWizard by exploring some of the most popular questions about this tool.

-I deleted a message I sent to my co-parent.
+I archived a message I sent to my co-parent.
 Will they still be able to see it?

-You can delete a message from your 'Sent Messages' folder, but doing so does not delete the message from your co-parent's 'Inbox.'
-Even if you delete a message before it is opened by its recipient, the recipient will still be able to view the message.
+You can archive a message from your 'Sent' folder, but doing so does not move the message from your co-parent's 'Inbox.'
+Even if you archive a message before it is opened by its recipient, the recipient will still be able to view the message.

 How can I tell if my co-parent has opened a message I sent to them?